navapbc/template-infra-azure/docs/infra/set-up-azure-account.md

 <!-- markdown-link-check-disable-next-line -->
 * You'll also need to make sure the [project is configured](/infra/project-config/main.tf).
+  * If this is for an initial project set up, set `shared_account_name` in `infra/project-config/networks.tf` to the name you will use for `<ACCOUNT_NAME>` below, which is where shared project resources will be created.
   * You will ultimately want to set an `infra_admins` entry for the given account name, but you can do that after initial creation.
 Note only the person who runs the initial create will be able to run the update.